Complete Mulhacen hiking guide: The top of the Iberian Peninsula!

 Take the left here and keep going – the farmhouse will stay on your left as the road continues past it towards the right – until you get to Refugio de Poqueira.

 You’re now at 2500 meters of altitude and at the first accommodation option.
 If you’re not staying here for the night, keep walking straight past it until you get to the river.
-The trail follows the river on its left side.
-There are a few nice, flat spots to set up your tent by crossing the river.
+The trail follows the river.
+There are a few nice, flat spots to set up your tent crossing the river.

 Alternatively, you can keep hiking up for another hour or so past a couple of steep ascents before you get to a junction, looking up the steep west flank of Mount Mulhacen.
 A couple of hundred meters to your left, you’ll see the humble Refugio Caldera.